-Well, maybe you are not the “employee” type of people.
+Well, maybe you are not the “employee” type of person.
 You can be an entrepreneur, just like many millionaires and billionaires today.

 Dreaming you say?
 Well, if you don’t fight for your own dream, someone else will hire you to fight for their dream instead, right?
 Just like what you are probably doing now.